MicrosoftDocs/SupportArticles-docs/support/iis/kerberos-double-hop-authentication-edge-chromium.md

     - The browser is calling the library function `InitializeSecurityContext` (first line).
     - The flags that are passed in line 2:
       - `Delegated`: `false` means that the ticket shouldn't be delegated even if the ticket is marked as `delegatable`.
-      - `Mutual`: `false` means that the client (browser) doesn't require the server to also authenticate to the client and prove its identity – only the client should authenticate to the server to prove its identity.
+      - `Mutual`: `false` means that the client (browser) doesn't require the server to also authenticate to the client and prove its identity—only the client should authenticate to the server to prove its identity.
     - Finally, in line 3 is the `SPN` used by the browser when making the authentication call.